brancz/kube-rbac-proxy/README.md

       --oidc-issuer string                          The URL of the OpenID issuer, only HTTPS scheme will be accepted.
 If set, it will be used to verify the OIDC JSON Web Token (JWT).
       --oidc-sign-alg stringArray                   Supported signing algorithms, default RS256 (default [RS256]) --oidc-username-claim string                  Identifier of the user in JWT claim, by default set to 'email' (default "email")
-      --one_output                                  If true, only write logs to their native severity level (vs also writing to each lower severity level; no effect when -logtostderr=true)
       --secure-listen-address string                The address the kube-rbac-proxy HTTPs server should listen on.
-      --skip_headers                                If true, avoid header prefixes in the log messages --skip_log_headers                            If true, avoid headers when opening log files (no effect when -logtostderr=true)
-      --stderrthreshold severity                    logs at or above this threshold go to stderr when writing to files and stderr (no effect when -logtostderr=true or -alsologtostderr=false) (default 2)
       --tls-cert-file string                        File containing the default x509 Certificate for HTTPS.
 (CA cert, if any, concatenated after server cert)
       --tls-cipher-suites strings                   Comma-separated list of cipher suites for the server.
 Values are from tls package constants (https://golang.org/pkg/crypto/tls/#pkg-constants).
 If omitted, the default Go cipher suites will be used
       --tls-min-version string                      Minimum TLS version supported.
 Value must match version names from https://golang.org/pkg/crypto/tls/#pkg-constants. (default "VersionTLS12")